 Keep records concerning payroll, collective bargaining agreements, as well as sales and purchase records for at least three years.
 Keep records used to calculate wages for two years.

-Wage computation records commonly include timecards or timesheets, work and time schedules, piecework or commission records, and any documentation used to determine straight-time and overtime pay
+Wage computation records commonly include timecards or timesheets, work and time schedules, piecework or commission records, and any documentation used to determine straight-time and overtime pay.
+For exempt employees, the FLSA still requires basic payroll and pay basis records (e.g., salary, workweek, additions/deductions), but it does not require tracking daily and weekly hours.
+For minors, include date of birth (if under 19) with your records.

 Equal Employment Opportunity Commission

-Keep records concerning employment (hiring, promotion, demotion, or termination) for one year after the record was created; if an employee is involuntarily terminated, keep for one year from the date of termination If someone files a charge of discrimination under Title VII, the ADA, or GINA, hold on to all records related to the charge until the final disposition of the charge.
+Keep records concerning employment (hiring, promotion, demotion, or termination) for one year after the record was created; if an employee is involuntarily terminated, keep for one year from the date of termination.
+If someone files a discrimination charge under Title VII, the ADA, or GINA, retain all related records until the final disposition of the charge.

 State requirements